intraweb-modules13/IWagendas/docs/readme.txt

 // The agendas can include attached files.
 It is possible to define the role that different users or groups have
 // when their members access an agenda.
 //
-// This module works in 0.8 PN version.
+// This module works in Zikula
 //
 // @autor: Albert Pérez Monfort
 // @autor: Toni Ginard Lladó